mattiamtzlr/ratatoskr/README.md

 3. Front ToF sensors: ensure that the mouse stays centered during diagonals and detect the end of diagonals.

 To find the best path in the maze, Ratatoskr uses a floodfill algorithm while regularly updating its image of the maze using the sensors.
-The best path is then extracted from a Dijkstra graph constructed from this information.
+The best path is then computed from a Dijkstra graph constructed from this information.
 The Dijkstra algorithm is tuned to favor diagonals over turns.
-This path is finally further optimised to combine multiple forward movements into one so that Ratatoskr doesn't stop at every cell.
+This path is finally further optimized to combine multiple forward movements into one so that Ratatoskr does not stop at every cell.

 Documentation can be accessed by running `make docs` at project root.
-By using [Doxygen](https://www.doxygen.nl/index.html) and a [CSS extension](https://github.com/jothepro/doxygen-awesome-css/tree/1f3620084ff75734ed192101acf40e9dff01d848) all function headers get collected into a nice multipage format including call-graphs.
+By using [Doxygen](https://www.doxygen.nl/index.html) and a [CSS extension](https://github.com/jothepro/doxygen-awesome-css/tree/1f3620084ff75734ed192101acf40e9dff01d848) all function headers get collected into a nice multipage format including function headers, descriptions, and call-graphs.

 ### The Maze

-The maze we use for Ratatoskr uses the same walls and mounting posts as the previous iterations of micromice with a newly designed floor.
-The posts are 3D-printed with a pocket to put an M2.5 nut.
+The maze we use for Ratatoskr uses the same wall pieces and mounting posts designed by the previous year's micromice teams, although with a newly designed tiled floor.
+The posts are 3D-printed with a pocket for an M2.5 nut.
 The walls and baseplates are lasercut from MDF.
-As a sidenote, it would have probably been better to redesign the posts and walls as well, as they aren't that easy to assemble and use.
-However, for the sake of saving on resources and time, we decided to go with the existing ones.
+As a sidenote, it probably would have been better to redesign the posts and walls because they are not easy to assemble and use.
+However, to save resources and time, we decided to go with the existing ones.
-To mount the posts to the baseplates M2.5 flathead screws are used whose heads can be countersunk in the underside of the baseplates.
-The walls can then simply be slid inbetween the posts.
+To mount the posts to the baseplates, use M2.5 flathead screws, which can be countersunk to the underside of the baseplates with a tapered (hand) drill.
+The walls are simply slid in between the posts.

-The baseplates have been designed to interlock similarly to puzzle tiles eliminating the need for complex mounting
+The baseplates are designed to interlock like puzzle tiles, eliminating the need for complex mounting

-Below is a technical drawing of the maze baseplates.
+Below is a technical drawing of a maze baseplate.

 <p align="center"><img src="./img/maze_v2_drawing.png" width="90%"></p>